macadev/Gibbon-Tabs/README.md

 ## Why do I need this?

-_If you suffer today from one of the following:_
+_If you suffer from one of the following:_

 - Having __dozens of tabs__ open in one or multiple windows.
 - Constantly fiddling with keyboard shortcuts to find the tab you need, or worse, using your mouse/trackpad.
-- That horrible thing that happens where the tab favicons disappear because you have too many open tabs.
+- The horrible confusion that ensues when the tab favicons disappear because you have too many open tabs.
 See below:

 <p align="center">
   <img src="https://github.com/macadev/Gibbon-Tabs/blob/master/repo_images/tab_hell.png"/>